akshatjain04/testserver-cucumber/README.md

 Here I mounted my local folder containing feature files into a volume named "/features" in the container - and then specify that that volume as the source for feature files for the Cucumber Runner (together with the -p pretty argument).

+### Recipe logging

+If you add a -Dtestserver.cucumber.logfolder system property to your command-line invocation the runner will write generated json recipe files to the specified folder before sending them to the TestServer, for example allowing you to use them for further testing in Ready API.

 ### Configuring Ready!
 API TestServer access